 Always close the customer feedback loop

 Closing the customer feedback loop involves responding to their feedback, and acting on it.
-This demonstrates to your customers that you listen, value, and act on the feedback you receive.
+This demonstrates to your customers that you listen, value, and act on the feedback they give you.

 Closing the feedback loop increases trust in your brand and encourages users to share feedback in the future.
 Thankfully, it isn’t a complex task to complete, as you can automate a follow-up message.